mwarger/games-app-api/README.md

+This is based almost entirely off the serverless-stack.com tutorial to provide a base crud app for games.

 # Serverless Node.js Starter

 A Serverless starter that adds ES7 syntax, serverless-offline, environment variables, and unit test support.
 Part of the [Serverless Stack](http://serverless-stack.com) guide.